fablab-leoben/UV_furnace/README.md

 During startup the furnace requests the current time via the Network Time Protocol (NTP) to set the time of the DS3231 realtime clock.
 The realtime clock is used to generate an alarm when the furnace has finished.
 The integrated temperature compensation is also used to check the temperature of the electronics and acts as a safety feature.

 #### 8.4 Relay

+The UV furnace has a high thermal mass, so the response time is slow.
+Therefor it is possible to use a cheap relay instead of a solid state relay to control the heating pad.
+In our case the response time will be 0,1 Hz or once every 10 seconds.
+Take care of yourself when you wire the relay because there is mains voltage involved!

+#### 8.5 LEDs

+I use Meanwell LDD-500H LED driver to control the LEDs.
+They offer a wide input voltage range from 9 ~ 56 VDC and a high output voltage range from 2 ~ 52 VDC.
+Hence you are very flexible when you would like to use other LEDs with a different wavelength in your furnace.
+You only need to change the power supply if necessary.
+At the moment I am using three LEDs (red, green, white) in the visable light spectrum.
+Due to the fact that the furnace is under heavy development it is much more comfortable to add features, fix small bugs and test the workflow.
+This shows the flexibility of the LED setup.
+Switching to UV LEDs is only a matter of minutes.

+To be able to cure the 3D printed parts the UV light needs to shine into the curing area.
+We do not want to stress our light source with unnecessary heat when we cure our prints.
+Regular glass blocks most of the UV radiation.
+Because of that we use a quarz glass plate below the LEDs.

+#### 8.6 Persistant data

+The tuning parameters for the PID controller are saved in the Arduino's EEPROM.
+Thus the UV furnace will remember the settings from the last time.
+EEPROM can only be written a finite number of times so we compare the contents before writing.

 ### 9. Logging and visualization